 Memory training can therefore involve arbitrarily hiding certain things.
 How difficult it can be not to think about a certain thing, can be summarized in the famous sentence: "Don't think about a white elephant".

-In order to automatically hide unimportant things, you need a task that will work your brain to capacity instead of flooding it with information.
+To automatically hide unimportant things, you need a task that will work your brain to capacity instead of flooding it with information.
 The more complicated the task on which you have to concentrate, the easier it is for the unimportant not to dominate your attention.
 This also depends on the fact that the brain is working to full capacity.
 If it is "filled to the brim" with impressions, nothing can penetrate in the long term.
 Against this background, it is not surprising that a boring, simple task is done more incorrectly than a difficult one, which is exciting for it.
 Therefore, anyone who has difficulties staying focused on this should first consider whether his or her tasks are working to his or her full capacity.